complexsystemslab/reading_list_journal_club/README.md

 ## Introduction

-A reading list for a journal club and special topics class
+A reading list for a journal club and special topics class.
+A tentative title is:

 `Unconventional approaches in AI and CS: transdisciplinarity, complex systems perspectives, participatory design, ethics and explainability`